wallacemariadeandrade/Algorithms/README.md

 A project to study and implement interesting kind of algorithms, like sorting algorithms, cryptographic algorithms, shuffle algorithms, random numbers generators algorithms and so on. :sunglasses:

 The purpose is to implement in a generalized way, that is, using programming languages common features like loops, if/else, recursion and so on.
 I believe this way it'll be easier for people to study it.

-## Sorting Algorithms

-Each algorithm was implemented with two approaches: "classic" (to sort only integers) and generic (to sort anything comparable).

-Dive into [Sorting Algorithms](https://github.com/wallacemariadeandrade/Algorithms/tree/master/SortingAlgorithms) folder and have fun! :smile:
+Moreover, the algorithms were organized into different folders accorrdingly with its types, in order to facilitate studying it.

+:construction: This project it's under construction :construction: